Four Seasons 1

 Four Seasons 1 Wiki

-The four tenders were built by Riva Yachts (1842-founded, Sarnico Italy-based shipbuilder specializing in luxury powerboats and superyachts) which is a subsidiary and brand owned by Ferretti Group SpA (1968-founded, Forlì Italy-headquartered shipbuilding company).
+The four tenders were built by Riva Yachts (founded in 1842, based in Sarnico, Italy), a shipbuilder specializing in luxury powerboats and superyachts.
+Riva is a subsidiary of Ferretti Group SpA (founded in 1968, headquartered in Forlì, Italy).

-The Four Seasons Yachts brand was announced in July 2022 by Christian Clerc (Four Seasons Hotels' President).
+The Four Seasons Yachts brand was officially announced in July 2022 by Christian Clerc (then President of Four Seasons Hotels).

-The shipbuilding order for the second vessel (Four Seasons II) was placed on June 19, 2023.
-The documents were signed by Larry Pimentel (Marc-Henry Cruise Holdings Ltd's President and CEO), Alejandro Reynal (Four Seasons Hotels' President and CEO) and Pierroberto Folgiero (Fincantieri's General Manager and CEO since 2022).
+The order for the second vessel, Four Seasons II, was placed on June 19, 2023.
+The contract was signed by Larry Pimentel (President and CEO of Marc-Henry Cruise Holdings Ltd), Alejandro Reynal (President and CEO of Four Seasons Hotels), and Pierroberto Folgiero (General Manager and CEO of Fincantieri since 2022).

-The vessel's physical construction/assembly started on July 9, 2024, at Fincantieri Ancona.
-The special event was attended by Nadim Ashi Marc-Henry Cruise Holdings LTD's Owner and Executive Chair, also Founder and CEO of Fort Partners), Bart Carnahan (Four Seasons' President of Global Business Development), Luigi Matarazzo (Fincantieri Merchant Ships Division's General Manager) and Gilberto Tobaldi (Fincantieri Ancona's Director).
+The keel-laying ceremony took place on July 9, 2024, also at Fincantieri Ancona.
+The event was attended by Nadim Ashi (Owner and Executive Chairman of Marc-Henry Cruise Holdings Ltd, and Founder/CEO of Fort Partners LLC), Bart Carnahan (President of Global Business Development, Portfolio Management, and Residential Business at Four Seasons Hotels and Resorts), Luigi Matarazzo (General Manager of Fincantieri Merchant Ships Division), and Gilberto Tobaldi.